By Globalization Partners

 4. Time off

-Spain recognizes 10 national holidays, and you’ll need to give your employees paid time off for each of them.
+Spain recognizes 10 national holidays and four regional or local public holidays, so generally all regions in Spain have 14 days of paid, public holiday leave.
 Several provincial holidays are important as well, so be sure to research your region and find out what extra days it celebrates.

-Additionally, employers in Spain must provide 30 paid days off annually.
-They cannot pay those days out as extra compensation, so workers have a significant incentive to take their full amount of paid time off.
+Additionally, employers in Spain must provide 22 working days or 30 calendar days as annual paid time off.
+This is established in each applicable Collective Bargaining Agreement.
+These days cannot be paid out as extra compensation, so employees have a significant incentive to take their full paid time off.

 - Two days for a death in the family